des4maisons/til/til.md

+* `bundle package --no-install` downloads all gems to a local cache without installing them.
+This is useful if you want to download all gems as a pre-build step for building a docker image. (useful if some gems come from private git repos.)
+* `set -u` in bash causes an error when you use an undefined variable.
 * while using the `heroku/ruby` docker image, if you find that bundler is not finding the gems installed via `bundle install`, it could be that your local `.bundle` is overriding the one createed by the build step of `heroku/ruby`.